IPS-LMU/The-EMU-SDMS-Manual/_book/sigDataExtr.md

 ## Extracting pre-defined tracks

 To access data that are stored in files, the user has to define tracks for a database that point to sequences of samples in files that match a user-specified file extension.
 The user-defined name of such a track can then be used to reference the track in the signal data extraction process.
 Internally, `emuR` uses `wrassp` to read the appropriate files from disk, extract the sample sequences that match the result of a query and return values to the user for further inspection and evaluation.
-R Example \@ref(rexample:sigDataExtr-getFm) shows how a signal track that is already defined in the `ae` demo database can be extracted for all annotation items on the `Phonetic` level containing the label `ai`.
+The R code snippet below shows how a signal track that is already defined in the `ae` demo database can be extracted for all annotation items on the `Phonetic` level containing the label `ai`.

 ```r